nthnn/VoxHAUT-Roamer/README.md

 To ensure safe navigation, the VoxHAUT incorporates ultrasonic sensor that mimic eyes.
 These sensors enable obstacle avoidance functionality, allowing the VoxHAUT to detect and navigate around obstacles intelligently.
 This feature enhances the VoxHAUT's autonomy and ensures a smooth and reliable user experience.

 By combining these hardware components and technologies, the VoxHAUT with ESP8266 NodeMCU 1.0 provides users with an interactive pet-like companion.
-Users can control the VoxHAUT, receive real-time data, trigger emotional responses, and engage in meaningful interactions through the provided Android and desktop applications.
+Users can control the VoxHAUT, receive real-time data, trigger emotional responses, and engage in meaningful interactions through the provided Android application.
 And with its unique blend of functionality and interactivity, the VoxHAUT with ESP8266 NodeMCU 1.0 offers an exciting and immersive user experience, making it an ideal choice for those seeking a technologically advanced pet-like companion.

 This repository contains the complete source code, hardware setup instructions, and additional documentation for the VoxHAUT project.